 Emeritus Professor Stuart Rees AM, University of Sydney, Australia.

-"The authors of University for the Common Good take readers on a journey across the past, present, and possible futures of higher education.
+"The authors of Transforming Universities in the Midst of Global Crisis take readers on a journey across the past, present, and possible futures of higher education.
 They explore questions of how the many intersecting crises facing universities today can be seen as opportunities to open our horizons for radically reimagining and transforming them.
 The authors not only provide inspiration for recomposing universities with relocalized, regenerative, cooperative, decolonial cultures, but also offer practical guidance for realizing such transformation.
 Everyone who cares about the future of higher education should read this book."

 Dr Eli Meyerhoff, author of Beyond Education: Radical Studying for Another World.

 "To reclaim our universities from the unrepentant sickness of neoliberalism, and the pathogenic Presidents and virulent Vice Chancellors who spew its corporate pestilence, we must take action.
-A University For The Common Good is ground zero in our battle for the future of critical thought."
+Transforming Universities in the Midst of Global Crisis is ground zero in our battle for the future of critical thought."

 Professor Simon Springer, author of Fuck Neoliberalism (PM Press) and The Discourse of Neoliberalism (Rowman & Littlefield).

 "Universities are vital to the intellectual development of society yet face tremendous challenges as technology, academia, society and the climate change.
 Hil, Lyons and Thompsett have produced a must read book that focuses on a range of risks (particularly neoliberalism) to the future of universities and democracy.
 In doing so, they lift the lid on many tough yet fascinating questions, and set out a vision for a social and climate just university."

 Ove Hoegh-Guldberg FAA, ARC Centre for Excellence for Coral Reef Studies, School of Biological Sciences, The University of Queensland